extrabacon/google-oauth-jwt/README.md

   // an array of scopes uris to request access to (required)
   // different scopes are available for each application (refer to the app documentation)
+  // scopes are NOT permission levels, but limitations applied to the API access
+  // so remember to also grant permissions for the application!
   scopes: [...],

   // the cryptographic key as a string, can be the contents of the PEM file